Information for Prospective Students

 To become a part of this dynamic program ~ APPLY!

 Due to our applied program design and select cohort size, our admittance process is holistic and does not focus on a single attribute.
 We look for students who have not only strong academic records, appropriate preparation, and indicated potential for success, but also interests consistent with the strengths of our department.

 As such we consider a wide range of factors when admitting applicants to the program.
-These include GPA, course preparedness, GRE scores (waivd for the Fall 2021 Admissions cycle), letters of recommendation, and letters of intent.
+These include GPA, course preparedness, GRE scores, letters of recommendation, and letter of intent.
 Click here for the full list of application requirements.

 The University also requires international applicants to demonstrate English proficiency through one of many English test options.
 Visit the Global Education Office site here for more information.

 Our incoming Master's cohorts begin the Fall semester.
 International applicants must complete and submit their application no later than February 1.
 Domestic students must complete their application by July 1.

 Given the limited nature of funding, we are unfortunately unable to offer funding to MA students.
 We strongly encourage MA students to seek funding opportunities available external to the department.